dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/SparkApp.md

 # ﻿Best Practices: Ingesting Data in a Spark App

-This topic
+This topic describes how to use the Splice Machine Native Spark DataSource to load data with Spark into a table in your database.

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_intro.html).
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html.html).

-##

-## Ingesting with the Native Spark DataSource  {#sparkadapter}
+## About the Splice Machine Native Spark DataSource

 The *Splice Machine Native Spark DataSource* allows you to directly insert data into your database from a Spark DataFrame, which provides great performance by eliminating the need to serialize and deserialize the data.
 You can write Spark programs that take advantage of the Native Spark DataSource, or you can use it in your Zeppelin notebooks.

-### Notebook Example of The Native Spark DataSource
+## Notebook Example of Loading Data with the Native Spark DataSource

-This section presents a simple Zeppelin notebook example of moving data between a Spark DataFrame and a Splice Machine table in these steps:
+This section presents a simple Zeppelin notebook example, written in Scala, of moving data between a Spark DataFrame and a Splice Machine table:

 1.  __Create the context:__